casper-network/docs-archive/technical-framework/block-storage/cbc-casper.md

 Formally:
 $$
 Blocks_0 = {Genesis} \newline
-Blocks_n = \{ <creator , transaction, justifications, parents>: creator \in V, transaction \in TR, \newline justifications \subset Blocks_{n-1}, parents \subset justifications> \} \newline Blocks = \bigcup\limits_{i=1}^{\infty} Blocks_i
+Blocks_n = \{ <creator , transaction, justifications, parents>: \newline
+ creator \in V, transaction \in TR, justifications \subset Blocks_{n-1}, \newline parents \subset justifications> \} \newline
+Blocks = \bigcup\limits_{i=1}^{\infty} Blocks_i
 $$

-In lame terms, a on creating a new block $$B$$, a validator seals into the block two sets of links:
+In lame terms, when I am a validator, on creating a new block $$B$$ I am sealing into the block two sets of links:
-  * justifications: means "what was my knowledge when I was creating block $$B$$"
+  * justifications - and they say "look, this was my snapshot of the blockdag when I was creating block $$B$$"
-  * parents: means "which paths of shared database evolution I am merging with block $$B$$"
+  * parents - and they encode the decision on "which paths of shared database evolution I am merging with block $$B$$"

 So, now we also have to update the definition of **blockdag**: a blockdag is a set of blocks closed to taking parents and justifications (which implies that a blockdag must contain Genesis).

 Both parent-child and justifications links form directed acyclic graphs.
 They share the same set of vertices, only justification graph has possibly more edges.
-So, now within a single blockdag we have two DAGs:
+So, now within a single blockdag we have two directed acyclic graphs:
-  * $$pDAG$$: where arrows are from a block to its justification block
+  * $$pDAG$$: where arrows are from a block to its justification
   * $$jDAG$$: where arrows are from a block to its parent

 And we have an inclusion: $$pDAG \subset jDAG$$.